abitofalchemy/Frienso/FriensoAlpha/README.md

 Working On
 ----------
 * SA: WatchMe switch triggers internal alarms and push notifications
 * SA: Managing and maintaining 'Requests'
 * SA: Fix bugs
+        (1) fix detecting if WatchMe events come from a user in you friends list Future versions of this should be push-notifications driven
 * NY: Push notifications for WatchMe and CoreFriend requests
-* NY:  Finish the PanicVC
+* NY/SA:  Finish the PanicVC
 * UK: Finishing the bubble actions on the mapviw (i.e. initiate phone call or SMS)
 * UK/NY:  In app chatting with QuickBlocks

 ToDo
 ----
 * {NY} Finish panic view controller
-* {SA} Complete code for pending requests of diff types: watch, helpNow, and coreFriend ** WatchMe is now working with Cloud-store;
+* {SA} Complete code for pending requests of diff types: watch, helpNow, and coreFriend ** Maintain the type of alert as we track it
+  ** WatchMe is now working with Cloud-store;
+  ** Accept request works
+  ** Reject request ...
-* Add alarm timer to AlertEvent
+* {SA} Add alarm timer to AlertEvent
 * Cache Univ Emergency Contacts from a separate Parse class
-* Don't track users: {track only when user has an event going}
 * Async update locations from cloud
 +Add Horizontal scroll for the Active users & the rest of your friends.

 * Add event creation -------------
+  WatchMe:  {bug} check that Parse class UserEvent updates the eventType
     Create a full event
     Go for a run, etc.
     {working} - added a button to top left of right bar button, need to connect it to an event generation VC